Writing While Tender:

 for your virtual Class

-We’ll begin with an gentle check-in to get you grounded in the space, including breath-work and visualization.
+We’ll begin with introductions and a gentle check-in to get you grounded in the space, including breath-work and visualization.

 Warm Up

-Next, we'll use prompts to access a tender writing mindset and identify a creative block holding you back from being vulnerable.
+Next, we'll use prompts to access a tender writing mindset and identify the topic you want to explore in the workshop.

 We'll gently move into solo writing time, on the theme of LETTING GO.